Advertiser Disclosure

 Lost Bags

 If your luggage is lost, you should submit a claim to initiate the compensation negotiation process.
-In the situation where you flew 2 airlines involving a connection, the final airline is traditionally responsible for processing your claim.
+In a situation where you flew 2 airlines involving a connection, the final airline is traditionally responsible for processing your claim.

 When you start the claims process, keep in mind that the airline is not required to pay you the full amount on your claim.